Python bindings to Upwork API

 pip install python-upwork

 All the dependencies will be automatically installed as well.

 SSL Certificates Note

-It will force httplib2 to use the OS’s certificates file.
+Package forces httplib2 to use the OS’s certificates file by default.

 If you want to use your own certificates, introduce the following code during initialization:

 os.environ['HTTPLIB_CA_CERTS_PATH'] = '/path/to/my/ca_certs.txt'